Why You Should Track The Newly Created Startups in Your Industry?

 If found unworthy, you might learn what new has entered the niche, else this investment will become worth all your efforts.
 Figuring out that an influencer has opened a new firm in your industry must raise a red flag.
 Chances triple if these influencers are present at a leadership position in a huge enterprise in your market.
 Such startups have great potential to introduce a big disruptor in the market.
 Think Pinterest.
 Think LinkedIn.
 Think Otto.

 It’s always great to be ahead of the competition.
-It is even better when you have a track of companies which might be a strong competition or an industry disruptor in the future.
+It is even better when you have a track of companies that might be a strong competition or an industry disruptor in the future.
 While competitive analysis keeps you in sync with the latest developments by competitors and top companies working in your domain, keeping track of startups in your domain could give you an idea of developments that could blow up(in a good way) in the future.